Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Advanced modeling and statistical analysis.

-With libraries like Pandas and Scikit-learn, Python is one of the best data analyst tools for custom work.
-It’s widely used in finance, healthcare, and research.
+With libraries like Pandas and Scikit-learn, Python is one of the best data analyst tools.

 Best features: